Chart Color Schemes

 Bexley - South's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Bexley - South's health outcomes data shows excellent results, particularly for younger cohorts who have a very low prevalence of common health conditions.
+Bexley - South's health outcomes data shows excellent results, with younger age groups having a very low prevalence of common health conditions.

-Private health cover rate is approximately 52%, higher than the average SA2 area (~8,583 people).
-The most prevalent medical conditions are arthritis (5.2%) and mental health issues (4.9%), with 77.8% of residents reporting no medical ailments, compared to 77.5% in Greater Sydney.
-Residents aged 65 and over comprise 18.4% of the population (3,013 people), higher than the 16.4% in Greater Sydney.
+The area has approximately 52% private health cover, which is higher than the average SA2 area (~8,583 people).
+The most prevalent medical conditions are arthritis and mental health issues, affecting 5.2% and 4.9% of residents respectively.
+77.8% of residents report no medical ailments, compared to 77.5% in Greater Sydney.
+Bexley - South has 18.4% of residents aged 65 and over (3,013 people), higher than the 16.4% in Greater Sydney.
 Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health